Fred Evans (defensive tackle): Texas State

-At Texas State in 2004, Evans was moved back to the defensive line during the first week of spring practices.
+At Texas State University in 2004, Evans was moved back to the defensive line during the first week of spring practices.
 He registered 33 total tackles for the Bobcats, including 17.5 for losses to account for -61 yards.
 He had 26 solo stops and 14 assists in his first season for the Bobcats and led the team with 6.5 quarterback sacks for 35 lost yards.
 He also had a pass breakup and officially was credited with five quarterback hurries.
 He forced a fumble in the Bobcats' game against Division I-A Florida Atlantic.
 He was credited with at least a share of a quarterback sack in each of Texas State's first three games.
 He registered 4.5 tackles, including four solo hits, in the Bobcats' game at Baylor and had two tackles for loss against the Big 12 Conference school, including a quarterback sack and was credited with a quarterback hurry.

 As a senior in 2005, Evans earned a First-team All-Southland Conference selection for the second straight year.
 He registered 55 total tackles, 24 solo stops and 31 assists during the year.
 He led the Southland Conference with five quarterback sacks for 35 lost yards and 18 tackles for 72 lost yards.
 He had at least one tackle for loss in the Bobcats' first five games.
 He participated in the Hula Bowl after the season.